Cinnamonpuma/CinnamonClient/README.md

 **CinnamonClient** is a modular and performance-focused Minecraft 1.21.5 client mod for Fabric.
 It offers a clean, customizable HUD system, a modern UI framework, and advanced developer utilities—built entirely in Kotlin.

-Designed for both users and mod developers, CinnamonClient emphasizes clarity, extensibility, and real-time control.
+Designed for users, CinnamonClient emphasizes clarity, extensibility, and real-time control.

 ---